Production of two Higgses at the Large Hadron Collider in CP-violating MSSM: Introduction

-Here $M_i$, $i=1,2,3$ are the soft gaugino mass parameters, $\mu$ is the higgsino mixing parameter, $m_{12}$ is a soft scalar parameter, and $A_f$ are the soft trilinear supersymmetry breaking parameters corresponding to each flavour $f$.
-The experimental upper bounds on the electric dipole moments (EDMs) of electrons and neutrons \cite {edm1, edm2} as well as of mercury atoms \cite{edm3} constrain these phases, which appear also in the Higgs sector of the model via radiative corrections, and they can largely affect both the masses and couplings of the Higgs bosons.
-It is assumed that the mechanism of the electroweak symmetry breaking manifests itself in any case in the energy range of the LHC.
-Thus the related particle, the Higgs boson, may be the first one to inform on the BSM physics.
-If supersymmetry exists, it is indeed very possible that the CP violating effects are shining the Higgs sector.
+Many of the proposals for beyond the SM (BSM) physics do contain new sources for CP violation.
+In this work we consider Minimal Supersymmetric Standard Model (MSSM).
+It has been shown in the literature that the tree-level CP invariance of the MSSM Higgs potential can be violated by loop effects involving CP-violating interactions of Higgs bosons to top and bottom squarks \cite{cpv,cpv1,cpv2,cpv3,cpv4,cpv5}.
+In such a scenario with explicit CP-violation at tree-level, the neutral Higgses ($h_i$, i=1,2,3) mix the CP states at loop-level.
+It has been shown that \cite{cpv1,cpv3,cpv4} loop-induced CP-violation modifies the tree-level Higgs coupling such that light Higgs in this scenario could be $\lesssim 60$ GeV and can escape the detection at LEP2.

+For example, it has been shown that assuming universality of gaugino masses ($M_i$, i=1,2,3) at some high scale and assuming corrections from third generation strong sector, the CP-violating MSSM Higgs sector can be parametrised in terms of a few independent phases \cite{cpphase}: the phase of Higgsino mass parameter (also called $\mu$ term), i.e., Arg($\mu$), and the phase of soft trilinear supersymmetry (SUSY) breaking parameters, i.e., Arg($A_f$), with $f=t, b$.
+The experimental upper bounds on the electric dipole moments (EDMs) of electrons and neutrons \cite {edm1, edm2} as well as of mercury atoms \cite{edm3} constrain these phases.

-Search for the Higgs boson(s) is one of the first goals of the Large Hadron Collider (LHC).
-For the SM Higgs boson, mass bound from the LEP collider is $m_h>114.4$ GeV \cite{Barate:2003sz,Schael:2006cr}, and LHC already excludes the SM Higgs boson with masses 145-466 GeV (except 288-296 GeV) at 95\% CL \cite{}.
-In the MSSM with real and CP-conserving parameters, the lower limit on the lightest Higgs boson is $\sim$ 90 GeV \cite{susylim} for any $\tan{\beta}$.
+Before Large Hadron Collider (LHC) found out a Higgs resonance with mass around 125 GeV \cite{Higgsd1,Higgsd2,cms2g,atlas2g} earlier colliders had given bounds on the Higgs mass.
+For the SM Higgs boson, mass bound from the LEP collider is $m_h>114.4$ GeV \cite{Barate:2003sz,Schael:2006cr}, and Tevatron excludes Higgs for the mass ranges $m_h\sim 147-180$ GeV and $100-103$ GeV but finds an excess in 115-135 GeV region \cite{tevatron}.
+In the MSSM with real and CP-conserving parameters, the experimental lower limit on the lightest Higgs boson is $\sim$ 90 GeV \cite{susylim} for any $\tan{\beta}$.
 The lower bound on the mass of the lightest Higgs boson of the CP-conserving MSSM from LEP \cite{Schael:2006cr} can be drastically reduced or may even entirely vanish if non-zero CP-violating phases are allowed \cite{Bechtle:2006iw,Carena:2000ks}.
-This can happen through radiative corrections to the Higgs potential, whereby the above mentioned phases of the $\mu$ parameter and the $A$ parameters enter into the picture \cite{Pilaftsis:1998pe,Pilaftsis:1998dd}.
-We will concentrate on such a CP-violating scenario.
+This can happen through radiative corrections to the Higgs potential, whereby the above mentioned phases of the $\mu$ parameter and the $A$ parameters enter into the picture \cite{cpv,tdpl}.